In this post, we discuss the RPM Remote Print Manager® ("RPM") release 126.96.36.1996, dated May 21, 2020.

-When you are adding credentials to an action setup or device, the user interface was adding the property "Logon as batch job" to the user.
+When you are adding credentials to an action setup or device, the user interface adds the property "Logon as batch job" to the user.
 Unfortunately, if the user was not part of the admin group on your local computer, this was not working.

 We fixed this problem, and now the UI successfully adds that permission to all users.
 Naturally, the UI has to be running as an elevated process, or this will not work.